berylliumsec/orionOps/docs/aws_playbook.md

 Configure EC2 Instances to use IMDSv2:

-Amazon Linux is configured by default to use IMDSv2 but other operating systems, so they will need to be manually configured.
+Amazon Linux is configured by default to use IMDSv2 but other operating systems are not, so they will need to be manually configured.
 You can find more information in the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-options.html)